tasket/wyng-backup/README.md

 ```

-wyng arch-init --local=vg/pool --dest=ssh://me@exmaple.com/mnt/bkdrive
+wyng arch-init --local=vg/pool --dest=ssh://me@exmaple.com:/mnt/bkdrive -n default

 ...or...

-wyng arch-init --local=vg/pool --dest=internal:/ --subdir=home/user
+wyng arch-init --local=vg/pool --dest=file:/home/user -n default

 wyng add my_big_volume

 ```

-The `--dest` argument always ends in a _mountpoint_ (mounted volume) absolute path.
-In the second example, the destination system has no unique mountpoint in the desired backup path, so `--dest` ends with the root '/' path and the `--subdir` argument is supplied to complete the archive path.

-The destination mountpoint is automatically checked to make sure its mounted before executing certain Wyng commands including `send`, `receive`, `verify`, `delete` and `prune`.

-(See the `arch-init` summary below for more details.)
+The `--dest` argument includes the destination type, remote system (where applicable) and file path.
+The `-n` or `--dest-name` argument tells Wyng to associate the dest location with the name "default" which will be automatically used for future Wyng commands.

 ## Operation